 Funding Opportunities

-The Office of Undergraduate Research (OUR) administers several different funding programs.
-Summary handout
+The Office of Undergraduate Research (OUR) administers several different funding programs to support research, scholarship, and creative activity.

 UConn Co-op Legacy Fellowship Program – Change Grants

-UConn Co-op Legacy Fellows engage in projects that represent the legacy of the UConn Co-op’s commitment to public engagement, innovation, and social impact, including service initiatives, creative endeavors, research, advocacy, and social entrepreneurship.
-Fellows receive up to $2000 to support project expenses.
-Applications are accepted from individuals and small groups working collaboratively on a project.
+UConn Co-op Legacy Fellows engage in social impact projects that reflect the Co-op’s commitment to public engagement and social innovation.
+Projects may include service initiatives, creative work, applied research, advocacy, or social entrepreneurship.
+Fellows can receive up to $4,000 to support project expenses.
+Applications are open to individuals and small groups collaborating on a shared project.

-The Health Research Program offers a pathway into undergraduate research for students with interests in health and the biomedical sciences.
+The Barbara C. Setlow Health Research Program offers a pathway into undergraduate research for students with interests in health and the biomedical sciences.
 This program connects students with UConn Health researchers offering the opportunity to engage in a research project at the Farmington campus.
-Descriptions of specific summer research opportunities are posted in early January with application materials due in late January/early February.
-Selected students will receive a $4,000 stipend for a commitment of 360 hours of summer research (9 or 10 full-time weeks).
+Descriptions of specific summer research opportunities are posted in early January with application materials due in mid-February.
+Selected students will receive a $5,000 stipend for a commitment of 360 hours of summer research (9 or 10 full-time weeks).

 UConn IDEA Grants: Imagine / Develop / Engage / Apply